stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The relevant fields of the instance descriptor are populated in the `build` method (which were left as defaults in the previous iteration):
+The relevant fields of the instance descriptor are populated in the `build` method, which were left as defaults in the previous iteration:

 ```java
 public Instance build(VulkanLibrary lib) {